 VA loans feature their own unique appraisal contingency known as the VA Amendment to Contract.
-This key document must be signed by both buyer and seller.
+Both buyer and seller must sign this key document.

 The Amendment to Contract contingency protects a VA buyer's earnest money if they walk away from a deal because the appraised value came in below the purchase price.
 Earnest money is a good-faith deposit buyers typically include when making a purchase offer.

-Unlike with other loan types, VA buyers cannot waive this appraisal contingency.
+Unlike other loan types, VA buyers cannot waive this appraisal contingency.

-Generally, VA expects the Amendment to Contract to be signed and included with all contract documents at the time of the appraisal.
+Generally, the VA expects the Addendum to Purchase Contract to be signed and included with all contract documents at the time of the appraisal.

 Here's the full text of the document: